WebDevBernard/AWS-Lambda-Project/README.md

 - \*More about how this app works: Calling Raider.io API returns a page count.
 Page count represents the number of pages in Raider.io's rankings for characters who have completed a Mythic+ dungeon.
 Each page contains 20 characters, hence page count multiply by 20 equals the total number of characters that have completed a set of affixes.

+- \*My business logic for backend is in /back-end/write.js and front-end is in /front-end/src/hooks/useWoWData.ts

 ## Tech Stack

 - Front-end built with React and Chart.js